Romania–Russia relations: Territorial clashes

 VI.
-On the eve of the Greek Uprising against Turkey, and the attempt to co-involve the Romanian Principalities, Russian troops again cross the border.
+On the eve of the Greek Uprising against Turkey, and the attempt to draw in the Romanian Principalities into the conflict, Russian troops again cross the border.

 VII.
 1828 sees another Russo-Turkish war.
 Russia occupies Moldavia and Dobrogea for 6 years.
 Pavel Kiselyov was appointed to command the Russian occupying troops in Wallachia and Moldavia, and appointed Plenipotentiary President of the Divans in Wallachia and Moldavia (de facto governor) on October 19, 1829 (he was in Zimnicea at the time).
 He remained the most powerful man in the Danubian Principalities until 1834.
 The poverty inflicted on the local population was extreme: "The Russian occupation came with its set of ills: unbearable thefts, incessant requests for carts for transportation, brutality and abuse that befell the people."

 VIII.
 The Romanian Revolutions of 1848 (Wallachian Revolution, Moldavian Revolution) were also suppressed through the intervention of Russian troops, that invade for an eight time Romanian territory.
 The Convention of Balta Liman, decides the stationing of 35 000 Russian soldiers in the principalities.

 IX.
 1853.
 A renewed Russian invasion.
 The treasury of the Romanian principalities is plundered.
 1853 the Crimean War erupts.
 Its peace treaty decides restituting Southern Bessarabia to Moldavia.

 X. 1877 renewed Russo-Turkish War (Romanian War of Independence, in Romanian historiography).
 Despite guaranteeing the integrity of Romania, the conclusion of the war sees the Russian annexation of Southern Bessarabia.
 Romania receives Dobrogea following the Treaty of Berlin.

 XI.
 1916.
 Russian forces accidentally cross into Mamornița, Romanian territory, and a clash occurs there, ending in Russian withdrawal.